-A. A Motivation Example
+2.1 A Motivating Example

 As job size information is not known at the time of scheduling, we wish to schedule jobs without prior information about job sizes.
-Least attained service (LAS) is known as one of the best scheduling policies for this case, especially for jobs following heavy-tailed distributions [11].
-Even though some workloads of big data processing systems do follow heavy-tailed distribution in the long run [12], we cannot directly apply LAS in the real systems.
+Least attained service (LAS) is known as one of the best scheduling policies for this case, especially for jobs following heavy-tailed distributions [13].
+Even though some workloads of big data processing systems do follow heavy-tailed distribution in the long run [16], we cannot directly apply LAS in the real systems.
 The most important reason is that workloads in the short term are dynamic and multiple large jobs may be in the system concurrently, which may greatly deteriorate the performance of LAS.

 In this paper, we propose an approach based on multilevel queues.
 A motivating example is shown in Fig. 1.
 In this figure, there are three jobs (A, B, C), whose sizes are 4, 4, 1, respectively.
+If the job size is x, it means that the job will take x unit of time to finish when it can run alone in the cluster.
 Fig. 1(a) shows the scheduling results of LAS where A is admitted into the system first.
 At time 1, B arrives and A is thus preempted.
 A similar case also happens when C comes at time 2.
 At time 3, C is complete.
-A and B start to share the resources evenly as they have received the same amount of service at this time.
+A and B start to share the resources evenly as they have received the same amount of service2 at this time.
 From this figure, we can see that small jobs can still finish before large jobs through preemption (job C).
 However, when there are several large jobs, LAS is downgraded to processor sharing.
 Instead, if we design a multilevel queue to separate large jobs from small jobs and schedule these jobs one by one in each queue, we can mitigate this issue as we can see in Fig. 1(b).
-In this figure, there are two queues.
-A and B are demoted to the second queue after they used the cluster for one time slot.
-After C is complete, the first queue is now empty and we can start to schedule the jobs one by one in the second queue, which contains A and B. In the results, the response times of B and C are the same, while the response time of job A has been shortened from 9 to 6 (reduced by 33%).
+In this figure, there are two queues where the jobs in the first queue have higher priorities than the jobs in the second queue.
+The scheduler will always schedule the jobs in the queue with the highest priority first.
+Therefore, in this case, A and B are demoted to the second queue after they used the cluster for one unit of time.
+Then C obtains the resources and starts to run.
+After C is complete, the first queue is now empty and we can now start to schedule the jobs one by one in the second queue.
+In the results, the response times of B and C are the same.
+While the response time of job A has been shortened from 9 to 6, which is reduced by 33%.